dentropy/nostr-daemon/docker/development/bitcoin/testnet/README.md

 docker exec -it lnd-testnet bash

 # PLEASE RUN ONE AT A TIME
-lncli create # or
+lncli --network=testnet create # or
-lncli unlock
+lncli --network=testnet unlock

 # PLEASE RUN ONE AT A TIME
 docker exec -it lnd-testnet bash